Nasdaq Supports High Standards and Balancing the Interest of Both Short and Long-Term Shareholders

 For the protection of investors, the NASDAQ OMX Group, Inc believes in setting stringent standards for a company's employees, officers and directors.
 Implicit in this philosophy is the importance of sound corporate governance.
-As a listing venue for public companies, NASDAQ OMX is committed to helping board members of our listed companies understand their governance responsibilities.
+As a listing venue for public companies, Nasdaq is committed to helping board members of our listed companies understand their governance responsibilities.
 We are partnering with experts to provide opportunities for directors to receive relevant continuing education.
-One such initiative is an alliance with the National Association of Corporate Directors (NACD) to provide corporate governance educational services to NASDAQ OMX companies.
+One such initiative is an alliance with the National Association of Corporate Directors (NACD) to provide corporate governance educational services to Nasdaq companies.

 Nasdaq actively works with policy makers and business associations to support corporate governance policies that encourage exceptional standards without hindering the legitimate management of a company, the process of capital formation and does not unduly open companies to frivolous lawsuits or special interests.
 The needs of both short-term and long-term shareholders should be balanced by all policy decisions in this area.